Keyhole filled with a colorful grid mosaic against a purple background

 Word clouds stop at surface-level frequency, leaving leaders to guess what actually moves the needle.

-"Lots of people wanted more lessons in the app, but, interestingly, lessons are not that important to the actual score," the team discovered.
-Meanwhile, app lag, mentioned far less frequently, made a big impact on the metrics.
+"We could also see that lots of people wanted more lessons in the app, but, interestingly, lessons are not that important to the actual score," the team discovered.
+Meanwhile, "lag in the app does in fact make a big impact on the NPS score."

 Armed with that evidence, the team knew exactly where to focus development resources: fix the lag that actually moved scores, not the feature requests that dominated mentions.

-"With Thematic, we can set up our product roadmap better with clearer information about what people want," says their Director of CX.
+"With Thematic, we can set up our product roadmap better with clearer information about what people want," says Stokes.

 ROI doesn't come from prettier visuals.
 It comes from traceable, prioritized fixes.